 a prevalence of each microbiological strain in the CE tapir population, independently of the cavity.

-b indicates strains isolated in both CE and PA study sites; with no significant difference (P<0.05).
+b indicates parameters that were significantly different (P<0.05) when comparing CE and PA data.

+c indicates parameters that were significantly different (P<0.05) when comparing CE and AF data.

+d indicates parameters that were not significantly different (P>0.05) when comparing CE and PA or AF data.

-c indicates strains isolated only in the CE study site.
+e indicates strains isolated only in the CE study site

-d indicates strains isolated in both CE and AF study sites; with no significant difference (P<0.05).

 Table 10.
 Infectious agents, diagnostic method applied, and laboratory used in the serosurvey of wild lowland tapirs (Tapirus terrestris) in the Cerrado (CE; 2015–2017), Brazil.